+IPG understands that climate change has consequences for all of us, bringing challenges for environmental protection, social wellbeing and good governance (ESG).
+It is a priority for the entire IPG network to take action to address both causes and impacts of climate change.
 Interpublic is committed to operating sustainably.
 On the environmental front, this commitment includes measuring our carbon footprint and working toward limiting that footprint.
-We plan to continue to report regularly on our greenhouse gas emissions, eliminate as much carbon as possible from our operations and offset emissions where we cannot eliminate them.
+We plan to continue to report regularly on our greenhouse gas emissions, and have set ambitious climate goals to move forward on our emissions reduction targets.